 Our department hosts the Australian Small Business and Family Enterprise Ombudsman (ASBFEO).

-- is an independent advocate for small business owners offering advice and assistance to small business owners
+- is an independent advocate for small business owners offering them advice and assistance

-Our department’s responsible for ensuring franchising policy is fit for purpose, and the sector operates fairly and efficiently.
+Our department is responsible for ensuring franchising policy is fit for purpose, and the sector operates fairly and efficiently.

 Read more about our role in improving Australia’s franchising sector.

 We’re committed to ensuring fairer and faster payment times for small businesses.
 Australian small businesses employ almost half of the Australian workforce.
 Reducing long (over 30 days) and late payment times to small business will help improve their cash flow and boost employment and wages.